 - “The Rio incorporates a ‘3-tunnel’ instrument panel with wraparound dash design that is simple and user-friendly." -- Kelley Blue Book

 - “The Kia Rio's cabin boasts a restrained yet stylish design that evokes German cars.
 The materials quality is nothing special in the base LX, but the added soft-touch surfaces, armrest cushioning and tasteful metallic accents found in the upper trims make the Rio's cabin one of the finest in the subcompact segment.
 We highly encourage you to go that extra mile to get an EX or SX, especially since they come with a truly impressive amount of equipment.” -- Edmunds (2013)

 - "Interior is an attractive combination of hard plastics and strategically placed soft-touch surfaces.
 Overall, the cabin presents well for the class with simple, tasteful detailing.
 The available leather-wrapped steering wheel feels good to the touch." -- Consumer Guide (2013)

 - "There are more soft touch materials in the cabin than most in the segment, and seats are very supportive, some thought them on the hard side, but all could agree that the seat fabric looks cheap." -- Motor Week (2012)

-The Rio comes standard with a USB port, auxiliary input jack and steering wheel-mounted audio controls.
-Features like navigation, a backup camera, Bluetooth and Kia’s UVO infotainment system are optional.
+The Rio comes standard with a four-speaker audio system with a CD player, satellite radio, USB and auxiliary inputs and steering wheel-mounted audio controls.
+Optional features include a telescoping steering wheel, navigation, a rearview camera, Bluetooth, push-button start and Kia’s UVO infotainment system.

 - "They fold almost completely flat on our hatchback (we have yet to sample a sedan), creating one of the larger rear holds in the segment.
 However, the relatively small hatch opening and high bottom ledge will limit its ability to swallow bulky items." -- Automobile Magazine (2012)